eudoxia0/eudoxia0.github.io/article/_posts/2025-04-08-we-live-in-a-golden-age-of-interoperability.md

 Note that the diagrams were being assembled _physically_, by pasting pieces of paper together.
 And then they were photographed.
 That's why it's called a "camera ready" copy.
 And this is 1991, so it's not a digital camera: it's film, silver-halogen crystals in collagen.
-It's astouding to think that this medieval process was happening as recently as the 90s.
+It's astounding to think that this medieval process was happening as recently as the 90s.

 Compare this to today: you drag some images into Adobe FrameMaker and press